Places

 How Churches Use Alabama

-• Begin in Birmingham with worship at 16th Street Baptist Church, civil rights remembrance, and justice partner roundtables.
+- Begin in Birmingham with worship at 16th Street Baptist Church, civil rights remembrance, and roundtables with justice partners.

-• Travel to Montgomery and Selma for Legacy Museum visits, memorial prayer, and bridge walks that anchor reconciliation conversations.
+- Continue to Montgomery and Selma for Legacy Museum visits, memorial prayer, and bridge walks that ground reconciliation conversations in place.

-• Engage Huntsville ministries for STEM mentoring, worship nights, and innovation-driven discipleship.
+- Add Huntsville for STEM mentoring, worship nights, and ministry partnerships with campuses and local churches.

-• Close on Mobile Bay or Gulf Shores for sabbath, coastal creation care, and generosity storytelling.
+- Close on Mobile Bay or in Gulf Shores for sabbath rest, coastal creation care, and generosity storytelling.

 What Works Well

-• 6–8 night itineraries balancing Birmingham/Montgomery justice learning with Huntsville innovation and Gulf retreat keep drives under four hours.
+- 6-8 night itineraries that blend Birmingham/Montgomery justice learning with Huntsville programming and Gulf retreat time keep most drives under four hours.

-• Morning remembrance, mid-day service, and evening worship/counseling sessions align with climate and attention spans.
+- Morning remembrance, mid-day service, and evening worship or counseling sessions match both climate patterns and group energy.

-• Travel spring or fall for comfortable weather; in summer we schedule indoor blocks and hydration, and in hurricane season we hold coastal backups.
+- Spring and fall are easiest for outdoor segments; in summer we prioritize indoor blocks and hydration, and during hurricane season we keep approved coastal backups ready.

 Sample Ministry Focus